pawanpaudel93/web-bundlr/README.md

 Learn about it [here](https://nextjs.org/docs/advanced-features/static-html-export) for the supported and unsupported features in static html export.

-Add the configuration to the next.config file.
+Add the configuration to the next.config.js or next.config.ts file.

 ```
 assetPrefix: "./",
 ```

-For nextjs html export add the following to package.json scripts.
+Add the following to package.json scripts.
 ```
 "export": "next build && next export"
 ```